enkidevs/curriculum/comp-sci/data-structures-and-algorithms/intro-data-structures/the-linked-list-data-structure.md

 After the *nth* person is kicked out, the ones left close the circle and start again.

 The game ends when there is a single person remaining.

+> 💡 Here is a great video that explains [the Josephus Problem](https://www.youtube.com/watch?v=uCsD3ZGzMgE).